thatcatfromspace/competitive-programming/problems.md

 ## Minimum bit flips required

 XOR the given numbers to find the number of differing digits. then increment count everytime a `1` is encountered (by `num & 1`) and right shift the pointer num.

+## Linked list cycle

+classic tortoise and hare pointer problem. while `fast && fast->next`, iterate until both pointers are equal, return true if yes, else there is no cycle in the list.